ankitkumargaya/E-Commerce-Analytics-Dashboard/README.md

 Raw Data → Python Cleaning → Databricks (Spark SQL) → Analytical Tables → Power BI Dashboard
 ```

-**Analytical boundary:** This is a dashboard-level analysis — no raw transaction files were reviewed, so findings are stated as *associated with* or *requires further validation*, never as proven causality.

 ---

 ## 👨‍💻 Author